 Please discuss how the MBA in Healthcare Management program at Quinlan and our focus on responsible leadership will prepare you for your future career.
-Your statement should be 2–3 pages in length, double-spaced.
-Submit your statement through the online application system or email it to gradapp@LUC.edu.
+Limit personal essay to 2-3 pages, double-space.

 You must submit one letter of recommendation.
 Referrals should be academic or professional in nature.
 A referral from your direct manager is preferred.
 If you supply your recommenders’ email addresses as part of the online application form, they can submit a letter online through a secure website.
 Alternatively, your recommenders can email their letters to us at gradapp@LUC.edu.

 You must submit a current detailed résumé showing at least 7 years of relevant professional experience within the healthcare profession.
-You may submit it via the online application system, or email it to email@example.com.
+Your professional resume may be uploaded via the online application form or you may email it to us at firstname.lastname@example.org.

 If you meet admission criteria, you will be invited to interview with members of the admissions committee.